Link Prediction using Embedded Knowledge Graphs: Introduction

-In this paper, we propose Implicit ReasoNets (\generalmodelname/), that capture the desired properties by the design of {\em global memory} and {\em controller}.
-We design the global memory to learn a compact representation of the knowledge graph that captures the connections between related triplets.
-We design the controller to adaptively change relation paths and determine path length in relation paths, as shown in Fig. \ref{fig:architecture_overall}.
-Specifically, to adaptively adjust relation path length, the controller, modeled by an RNN, uses a termination module to model whether \generalmodelname/ should stop or how many steps \generalmodelname/ should proceed given an input.
-To update vector representations in each step of a relation path, the controller updates its next state by using its current state and an attention vector over the global memory.
-The global memory is an external weight matrix that is shared across all triplets.
-Given limited size of the global memory, the global memory cannot store all observed triplets explicitly.
-The global memory is forced to learn to store new information and reuse/relate previously saved relevant information.
-Hence, an attention vector over the global memory provides some context information about the knowledge graph for the current state of the controller.
-The controller uses the context information to update the next step representation in a relation path.
-We name the model ``Implicit'' given the exact information stored in the global memory is implicit and the exact relation path of the controller is also implicit.
-We will provide some interpretations and analysis of these implicit components in the experimental section.
+In this paper, we propose Embedded Knowledge Graph Networks (\generalmodelname/) to realize the desired properties by means of an {\em embedded knowledge graph} and a {\em controller}.
+We design the embedded knowledge graph to learn a compact representation of the knowledge graph that captures the connections between related triples.
+We design the controller to learn to produce lookup sequences and to learn when to stop, as shown in Fig. \ref{fig:architecture_overall}.
+The controller, modeled by an RNN, uses a trainable termination module to decide when the \modelname/ should stop.
+On each step of a lookup sequence, the controller updates its next state based on its current state and a lookup vector obtained through attention over the embedded knowledge graph.

+The embedded knowledge graph is an external weight matrix trained to be a compressed and optimized representation of triples in the training knowledge base.
+The trained knowledge graph is ``embedded'' in the sense that it represents the original knowledge base mapped through training into a vector space.
+An attention vector over the embedded knowledge graph provides context information that the controller uses to update its state and produce the next query in the lookup sequence.
+We provide interpretations and analysis of these components in the experimental section.